telecomsxchange/tcxc-php-samples/README.md

 - [x] Integrate voice communications to your custom CRM or Sales force or Helpdesk
 - [x] Up to 50% cost savings on outbound calls compared to twilio and nexmo , PLIVO ...

+Youtube Video turoial to use this API can be watched here: https://youtu.be/zpAZauQk2oc